Federal Legislation and Regulation

 At Farm Sanctuary, we spend our lives with farm animals, and we know them as individuals.
 We would no more eat a chicken or a pig than we would eat a kitten or a puppy.
 However, we also recognize that legislation and regulation can lessen the suffering of millions — or even billions — of animals with one bill.

-Please contact your members of Congress and ask that they support the following three pieces of federal legislation.
+Please contact your members of Congress and ask that they support the following three pieces of federal legislation and regulation.
 Follow the “take action now” links for more information on each bill and contact information for your members of Congress.